elemental-lf/benji/README.rst

     By providing a configuration value for how old backups need to be in order to be able to remove them, you can't accidentally remove very young backups.
-An exception to this is the enforcement of retention policies which will also remove young backups if configured.
+An exception to this is the enforcement of retention policies which will also remove recent backups if configured.

     With ``benji protect`` you can protect versions from being removed.
     This is important when you plan to restore a version which according to the